-The Eiger and the Matterhorn are perhaps the two most stunning mountains in Switzerland.
-The Eiger is in the Bernese Oberland, stereotypical Swiss Alps, in an area filled with wildflowers, waterfalls, and quiet trails to remote alpine inns.
-The village of Zermatt is historic and fun, and the Matterhorn is one of the world’s defining mountains, anchoring a region filled with great hikes and memorable views.
+The Eiger and the Matterhorn are two of most historic and stunning mountains in Switzerland.
+The Eiger is in the Bernese Oberland, fairy-tale Swiss Alps, in an area filled with wildflowers, waterfalls, and quiet trails to remote alpine inns.
+The Eiger’s fearsome North Face was one of the last mountain walls to be conquered (in the 1930’s by a team that included Heinrich Harrar), and was the scene of many dramatic and unsuccessful attempts.
+Farther south, the Matterhorn also has a rich climbing history, the last of the main alpine peaks to be climbed by any route (in 1867 by a team that included Edward Whymper), it is one of the world’s defining mountains, and anchors a region filled with great hikes and memorable views.
+The stylish and fun mountain village of Zermatt makes a great base to explore this region.
 On this guided tour we’ll spend 4 nights inn-to-inn hiking in the Bernese Oberland region at the foot of the Eiger, followed by 3 nights taking dayhikes around Zermatt and the Matterhorn.
 We’ll stay in comfortable and classy 3 to 4-star hotels each night, with one night in a memorable mountain inn.

 Our typical day starts with a continental buffet breakfast at our hotel – delicious fresh baked bread and croissants, local meats and cheeses, cereal, fruit, coffee and juice – which gives us the energy needed for the upcoming tours.
 Soon we’ll be out on the trail, where you’ll get to choose between an easier walk or more strenuous hike for the day.
 Each morning, you’ll be handed a lunch to carry, and at a mid-point along the way we’ll choose a beautiful spot to stop and enjoy our picnic.
 We get a lot of compliments on our imaginative lunches – making them something to look forward to as well!

-Grindelwald – Arrive in Switzerland, and transfer by train with your included rail pass to the Alpine village of Grindelwald, stunningly set at the base of the massive Eiger, one of the most famous (and fearsome) mountains in the world.
+Grindelwald – Arrive in Switzerland, and transfer by train with your included rail pass to the Alpine village of Grindelwald, stunningly set at the base of the massive Eiger, one of the most famous and dramatic mountains in the world.

 We’ll meet in the afternoon and will enjoy dinner together this first night as we talk about the trip to come.

-Wengen – Today we’ll explore the Grindelwald valley and hike to the famous Kleine Scheidegg pass.
-Perhaps we’ll take the Eiger trail right to the base of the mountain, with countless waterfalls cascading off it’s vertical cliff faces.
+Wengen – Today we’ll explore the Grindelwald valley and hike to the famous Kleine Scheidegg Pass.
+If conditions are right, we can take the Eiger Trail right to the base of the mountain, with countless waterfalls cascading off it’s vertical cliff faces.

 The entire day is dominated by great close-up views of the Eiger North Face – perhaps the most notorious climb in the Swiss Alps.
 We’ll descend via a favorite, little used trail to the car-free village Wengen for a restful night.

-Tschingelhorn inn – Our trail winds through flowery meadows and dense woods to the lush Lauterbrunnen valley floor.
-The Lauterbrunnen is reminiscent of Yosemite valley, with numerous waterfalls cascading down either side of the valley.
+Tschingelhorn inn – Our trail winds through flowery meadows and dense woods to the lush Lauterbrunnen Valley floor.
+The Lauterbrunnen Valley is reminiscent of Yosemite Valley, with numerous waterfalls cascading down either side of the valley.
+Truly an unbelievable sight.

 Mürren – We have a couple of trail options today – the first, a panoramic climb over a high ridge with breathtaking views in every direction, the second, a beautiful wooded hike filled with waterfalls.